daafu/godot-docs/tutorials/step_by_step/simple_2d_game.rst

         ball_pos+=direction*ball_speed*delta

-Then, now that the ball has a new position, it should be tested against everything.
+Now that the ball has a new position, it should be tested against everything.
 First, the floor and the roof:

 ::